benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 Once you have selected the folder that contains all of the files you would like to include in your *Time Stamper* disk image (.dmg), a new drop-down menu will appear.
 This menu will ...
 * prompt you to enter a name for the *Time Stamper* disk image (.dmg).
 You can name the disk image whatever you like.
 * allow you to select the location that you would like to save the *Time Stamper* disk image (.dmg) to.
-* ask you whether you would like the *Time Stamper* disk image (.dmg) to be encrypted
+* ask you whether you would like the *Time Stamper* disk image (.dmg) to be encrypted.
 * allow you to set the image format of the *Time Stamper* disk image (.dmg).

 Once you are satisfied with your settings, click "Save".
 Your new disk image (.dmg) will be generated.
-Congratulations, you have successfully bundled the *Time Stamper* program in a *Mac* disk image (.dmg).
+Congratulations, you have successfully bundled the *Time Stamper* program into a *Mac* disk image (.dmg).